 Historically, fluctuation of the Bitcoin price significantly affected our results of operations and financial condition; in particular, a significant drop in Bitcoin price resulted in a material negative effect on results of operation.
 We generated revenues of US\$307.1 million from our blockchain products business in 2018, mainly attributable to the increase in user needs for mining machines with better performance in terms of computing power, efficiency and heat radiation, among others, and the general increase in market demand in response to high Bitcoin price in 2017.
-Due to the significant drop in the average Bitcoin price in 2018 and the first quarter of 2019, we generated revenues of US\$38.5 million from our blockchain products business for the nine months ended September 30, 2019.
+Due to the significant drop in the average Bitcoin price in 2018 and the first quarter of 2019, our revenues from our blockchain products business decreased significantly to US\$89.9 million in 2019.
 In addition, our results of operations also generally lag behind the change of the Bitcoin price.
-Historically, a strong increase in the Bitcoin price in late 2017 drove the significant increase in both the demand for and the average selling price of our Bitcoin mining machines in the first quarter of 2019.
-As the Bitcoin price remained relatively low throughout the first quarter of 2019 and only started to recover in the second quarter of 2019.
-We continued to experience low demand for our Bitcoin mining machines in response to a low selling price in the nine months ended September 30, 2019.
-The average price of Bitcoins began to recover in the second quarter of 2019, we continued to experience low demand for our Bitcoin mining machines in response to a low selling price in the nine months ended September 30, 2019.
-The average price of Bitcoins began to recover in the second quarter of 2019.
+Historically, a strong increase in the Bitcoin price in late 2017 drove the significant increase in both the demand for and the average selling price of our Bitcoin mining machines in the first half of 2018, and a sudden decrease in the Bitcoin price in 2018 led to a lower demand and average selling price of Bitcoin mining machines in late 2018 and the first quarter of 2019.
+The average price of Bitcoins experienced recovery from the second quarter of 2019.
 The recent market panics over the global outbreak of COVID-19, however, have caused a drastic drop in the Bitcoin price in March 2020.
 We expect our business and results of operations may be materially and negatively affected by the global market panics in the near term.
-See "Risk Factors-Risks Relating to Our business and adversely affect
+See "Risk Factors-Risks Relating to Our business and Industry-The recent global coronavirus COVID-19 outbreak has caused significant disruptions in our business, which we expect will materially and adversely affect our results of operations and financial condition."

 A decrease in the Bitcoin price and expected economic returns of Bitcoin mining activities may also lead to increase in inventory write-down, credit sales and write-down of advances to suppliers as a result of stagnant demand and decrease in average selling price for our Bitcoin mining machines, which may significantly affect our gross margin and extend the billing cycle of our products.
-Due to the significant decrease of the average Bitcoin price in 2018 and the first quarter of 2019, we recorded write-down for the potentially obsolete, slow-moving inventory and lower or cost or market adjustment of US\$61.8 million and US\$7.5 million in 2018 and the nine months ended September 30, 2019, respectively, and recorded net loss of US\$11.8 million and US\$55.7 million for the same periods, respectively.
+Due to the significant decrease of the average Bitcoin price in 2018 and the first quarter of 2019, we recorded write-down for the potentially obsolete, slow-moving inventory and lower of cost or market adjustment of US\$6.3 million and US\$6.3 million in 2018 and 2019, respectively, and recorded net loss of US\$11.8 million and US\$41.1 million for the same periods, respectively.
 Such Bitcoin price drop also led to our offering of credit sales to customers in China, instead of full prepayment before delivery of products.
-In 2018 and the nine months ended September 30, 2019, we reflected the reduction of revenue associated with credit sales as price concession on our consolidated financial statements, and the amount of price concession provided to our customers was US\$12.1 million and nil, respectively.
+In 2018 and 2019, we reflected the reduction of revenue associated with credit sales as price concession on our consolidated financial statements, and the amount of price concession provided to our customers was US\$12.1 million and nil, respectively.
 We may also recognize contract liabilities as revenues in the subsequent reporting periods.
-In 2018 and the nine months ended September 30, 2019, we recognized US\$12.1.6 million and US\$0.1 million of contract liabilities as revenues, respectively.
-As of December 31, 2018 and September 30, 2019, we recorded contract liabilities of US\$2.0 million and US\$45.5 million, respectively, which was the advances from customers.
+In 2018 and 2019, we recognized US\$12.6 million and US\$1.8 million of contract liabilities as revenues, respectively.
+As of December 31, 2018 and 2019, we recorded contract liabilities of US\$2.0 million and US\$1.0 million, respectively, which was presented as advances from customers on the consolidated balance sheets.